majkus1/majkus1/README.md

 I started my journey in 2021, creating my first freelance projects, and in December 2023 I began working professionally in the betting industry.</h3>

 <h3>I focus on building modern web applications and PWAs with secure authentication (JWT), API integrations, and cloud deployments.
-Currently, I’m pursuing an Engineering degree in Computer Science (Frontend Developer specialization) and continuously improving my skills in TypeScript, DevOps, and web security.
+Currently, I’m pursuing an Engineering degree in Computer Science (Frontend Developer specialization) and continuously improving my skills in TypeScript, DevOps, and web security.</h3>

-🚀 Open to new collaborations and always eager to learn something new.
+<h3>🚀 Open to new collaborations and always eager to learn something new.
 Feel free to explore my repositories and reach out if you'd like to connect!</h3>

 - 📫 How to reach me **michalipka1@gmail.com**